11 min read

 The beauty of this is that you don't create silos of your data for each one of these things.
 That is, data in Hadoop can flow back and forth with data in SAS or Vertica seamlessly.
 There is no new silo of Hadoop being created either.
 How does it all fit together?

-The MapR File System, MapR Streams, and database are all built on the MapR storage, and we have a real-time data transport here that automatically integrates to remote MapR-DB tables and streams.
+The MapR Distributed File and Object Store, MapR Event Store, and database are all built on the MapR storage, and we have a real-time data transport here that automatically integrates to remote MapR Database tables and streams.
 Using that same technology, we have integrated reliably, out of the box, with Elasticsearch, Storm, and Spark Streaming.
 In addition to that, we have added Myriad.
 Myriad is a project that marries Mesos and YARN together to provide you true multi-tenancy across Hadoop and non-Hadoop workloads.
 All of this is available only from MapR.

 We provide a very rich set of platform services, with global high availability, global namespace, and unified data protection, where we can roll forward or roll back your data at any time.
 It’s fully real-time, fully multi-tenant, with fantastic management and monitoring.